-We have identified material weaknesses in our internal control over our financial reporting process.
-If we are unable to remediate these material weaknesses, we may not be able to accurately or timely report our financial condition or results of operations.
+We have identified a material weakness in our internal control over our financial reporting process.
+If we are unable to remediate this material weakness, we may not be able to accurately or timely report our financial condition or results of operations.

-We and our independent registered public accounting firm identified material weaknesses in our internal control over our financial reporting process.
-If we are unable to remediate these material weaknesses, we may not be able to accurately or timely report our financial condition or results of operations.
+We and our independent registered public accounting firm identified a material weakness in our internal control over our financial reporting process.
+If we are unable to remediate this material weakness, we may not be able to accurately or timely report our financial condition or results of operations.

 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.
-We and our independent registered public accounting firm identified material weaknesses in our internal control environment over financial reporting as of December 31, 2022, 2021 and 2020.
-These control deficiencies could result in a misstatement of our accounts or disclosures that would result in a material misstatement of our financial results that would not be prevented or detected.
-Management has determined that the Company has the following material weaknesses in its internal control over financial reporting.
+We and our independent registered public accounting firm identified a material weakness in our internal control environment over financial reporting as of December 31, 2023.
+This control deficiency could result in a misstatement of our accounts or disclosures that would result in a material misstatement of our financial results that would not be prevented or detected.
+Management has determined that the Company has the following material weakness in its internal control over financial reporting.